 5) Hit the gym

 3-course meals every day for lunch and dinner certainly adds up.
 Balancing that out with a little sweat should be on everyone’s minds, not just this first-time cruiser.
 Norwegian Spirit has a great gym and, not surprisingly, was almost always empty.
-So go on, have that second desert.
-I’ll see you in the gym.
+So go on, have that second dessert.
+I’ll see you at the gym.

 6) Trivia Time

 Cruises do an incredible job keeping you busy.
 Each day there is a massive itinerary of activities for you to choose from.
 Everything from basketball tournaments (on a ship) to bingo tournaments is yours to enjoy and partake in.
 I gravitated towards the trivia nights and name that tune.
 Turns out, I am really good at name that tune – just not better than the cheating drunk Bostonians sitting next to me each day….but that’s another story.

 Along with keeping you busy while at sea, cruises keep you busy in port as well, only at an inflated cost.
 Unless you are dead set on the activity (like I was seeing Maho beach) I would pass on the excursions.
 Instead, head out on your own past the tourist garbage in the ports, and explore.
 Higher a cab to take you around the island or seek out a local eatery or pub.

 8) Hit the Casino, seriously.

 Yup.
 It may sound cliché but we had a couple of really great nights in the casino, but not the way you think.
 Cruise ships employ people from around the world so it was a unique experience to chat with the blackjack dealers about their homeland.
 In our case, this was a few guys from the Balkans, a region I just traveled.
 Although I’m sure it’s frowned upon to chat them up too much, the most interesting people we met on the cruise we’re definitely not the vacationing seniors.